Khadalicioso/UNILINK_Academic_Community_Web_Application/README.md

 ## Project Overview

-UNILINK is an innovative web application designed to enhance the academic experience for students by providing a platform for community engagement and personal productivity.
+**UNILINK** is an innovative web application designed to enhance the academic experience for students by providing a platform for community engagement and personal productivity.
 This project is part of the SIA101 – System Integration and Architecture 1 course.

-**Note:** This super system is not yet fully integrated.
+> **Note:** This super system is not yet fully integrated.

+---

-## Languages Used
+## Languages and Technologies Used

 - **HTML**: The standard markup language used to create the structure of web pages.
 - **CSS**: A style sheet language used for describing the presentation of a document written in HTML, including layout, colors, and fonts.